Can your Identity Weather a Natural Disaster? How to Stay Safe.

 Many survivors are under tremendous stress and more vulnerable to fraud.
 Criminals know it.
-After a natural disaster strikes, there often is an uptick in disaster fraud, charitable solicitations fraud, price gouging, and contractor and vendor fraud, according to Fraud Magazine.
+After a natural disaster strikes, there often is an uptick in disaster fraud, charitable solicitations fraud, price gouging, and contractor and vendor fraud.

 Residents of these top 10 states for disasters are particularly at risk: Alabama, Arkansas, California, Florida, Kentucky, Louisiana, Missouri, New York, Oklahoma, or Texas.
 But everyone should take measures protect important documents and identifying information.

-CyberScout has put together these tips to protect yourself, your families, and your sensitive information after disaster strikes:
+Below are some tips to protect yourself, your family, and your sensitive information after disaster strikes:

 - Hold your mail.
 Ask the U.S. Postal Service to hold mail until you’re settled.
 Consider getting a post office box to keep thieves away from sensitive materials left in your mailbox.